MickaelRigault/modefit/README.md

 * **binormal step** (`stepfit`).
 It has 4 parameters: mean_a, mean_b, sigma_a, sigma_b, which are the mean and the dispersion (sigma) of the normal distributions a and b, respectively.
 Each datapoint can have a probability `proba` (1-`proba`) to belong to the group "a"  ("b").

 * **Hubblizer** (`hubble_fit`).
 Fit the SN standardization around the Hubble diagram (no cosmology fit).
 This code allows us you to use any parameter to standardize the SN magnitude.
 It includes covariance (if given) between the standardization paramaters (i.e. between x1 and c in the `SALT2` framework).
-In addition, a iterative process enables to retreive the intrinsic dispersion of the SN magnitude.
+In addition, an iterative process enables to retrieve the intrinsic dispersion of the SN magnitude.

 ## Dependencies